Police-Data-Accessibility-Project/scrapers/scrapers_library/data_portals/ckan/README.md

 * **rows (optional)** - The maximum number of results to return.
 Leaving empty will return all results.
 * **start (optional)** - Which result number to start at.
 Leaving empty will start at the first result.
 * **kwargs (optional)** - Additional keyword arguments.
 For more information on acceptable keyword arguments and their function see <https://docs.ckan.org/en/2.10/api/index.html#ckan.logic.action.get.package_search>

+### Return

+The function returns a list of dictionaries containing matching package results.